-Throughout, we denote by $c$ a constant independent of $h$ (defined later) and of the angles and aspect ratios of simplices, unless specified otherwise, {and all constants $c$ are bounded if the maximum angle is bounded}.
-These values may change in each context.
+Throughout this paper, we denote by $c$ a constant independent of $h$ (defined later) and the angles and aspect ratios of simplices, unless specified otherwise {all constants $c$ are bounded if the maximum angle is bounded}.
+These values vary in different contexts.
 The notation $\mathbb{R}_+$ denotes the set of positive real numbers.